SRCF/docs/source/timeout/compare.rst

      - Yes
      - No
    * - Other notes
-     - Hosted in Cambridge.
-Provided by the SRCF, with 21 years of experience serving the Cambridge community.
-     -
-     - Can display at most 8 people simultaneously
-     - Native Google calendar and Gmail integration
-     - No accounts needed
-..   * - Other features
-     - Breakout rooms, interactive polls, live YouTube integration, waiting rooms, passwords for sessions, private and public chat
+     - Interactive polls, live YouTube integration, hosted in Cambridge
-     - Simultaneous multi-screenshare (not on mobile/breakout rooms)
+     - Simultaneous multi-screenshare (not on mobile/breakout rooms), virtual backgrounds
-     - None could be found
+     - Can display at most 8 people simultaneously, limited virtual backgrounds
-     - Integrated with Google calendar and Gmail
+     - Native Google calendar and Gmail integration, lacking teaching features
-     - Passwords for sessions, hand-raising signal
+     - UI is cleaner for 1-1 meetings

+And also remember: Timeout is built by the SRCF who have 21 years of experience providing services to the Cambridge community :)